grscheller/neovim-notes/notes/01-AbsoluteMinimalTextEditing.md

 ### *Insert Mode*

-The original vi paradigm was that you do all navigation in *normal mode* and type text into the file buffer in *insert mode*.
+The original vi paradigm was that you do all navigation in *normal mode* and type text into the text buffer in *insert mode*.
 From *insert mode* you return to *normal mode* by pressing the `<Esc>` key.

-For vim/nvim you can navigate through the file while in *insert mode* with the arrow keys.
+For vim/nvim you can navigate through the text buffer while in *insert mode* with the arrow keys.
 You cannot navigate this way with vi.

 ### *Command Mode*